 Your pregnancy belly is astonishing, your pants are getting tighter, your back and feet hurt, and you’re on an emotional roller coaster.
 Sound familiar?
-Here are 4 tips to help relax during pregnancy.
+Here are 4 tips to help reduce stress and relax during pregnancy.

 Congratulations!
 You’re expecting- and now you have nine months for your body to adjust to all the physical and hormonal fluctuations of pregnancy.
 Some days you’re ravenous; other days you are completely nauseated.
-You’re full of excitement and joy one minute, but overwhelmed with anxiety for your tiny bundle.
+You’re full of excitement and joy one minute but overwhelmed with anxiety or feel stressed about your tiny bundle.

 Fortunately, pregnancy doesn’t have to be miserable!
 You can survive, and even thrive while a tiny human life grows inside of you.
 Pretty spectacular, right?
 How, you may wonder?